$ ls -la ./fallrisk.ai/

 Every incident in March 2026 was discovered after the fact.
 Post-hoc disclosure is not runtime proof.
 This paper demonstrates that runtime model identity is technically feasible at the model sizes where those incidents occurred.

 Five frontier models enrolled (8B–72B), zero identity errors.
 Three declared-lineage distillation pairs — sharing identical architecture with their bases — produced structural separations of 2,858×ε (8B), 3,616×ε (14B), and 4,583×ε (70B) across two base-model families.
-These observations were flagged as exploratory; Paper XII subsequently confirmed the pattern is family-dependent rather than scale-dependent.
+These observations were flagged as exploratory; the family-dependent distillation study subsequently confirmed the pattern is family-dependent rather than scale-dependent.
 Software attestation path (signed JWT → OPA policy decision) validated at 70B in 30 seconds.
 Thermodynamic invariant δ_norm confirmed scale-free across 25 models spanning two orders of magnitude.

 How structural identity forms during training, and why two models with identical architectures and recipes are not interchangeable.